ahdinosaur/inu-engine/README.md

 }
 ```

-that's it for `inu`. note that we're only using plain functions and objects. `inu` (and [`inux`](https://github.com/ahdinosaur/inux)) come with a few utilities to facilitate this pattern, but the main idea is that you describe how your state is updated over time in response to action objects, and 90% of the code you write is just plain JavaScript, with no use of `inu` itself, its APIs, or any magic.
+that's it for `inu-engine`. note that we're only using plain functions and objects. `inu-engine` (and [`inu`](https://github.com/ahdinosaur/inu)) come with a few utilities to facilitate this pattern, but the main idea is that you describe how your state is updated over time in response to action objects, and 90% of the code you write is just plain JavaScript, with no use of `inu-engine` itself, its APIs, or any magic.

 ([credit @gaearon of `redux` for initial source of this intro](https://www.reddit.com/r/reactjs/comments/4npzq5/confused_redux_or_mobx/d46k2bl))